Netherchat netherchat

 Zero telemetry, zero persistence

-Honest about limits: forward secrecy is per-epoch (not per-message), and the group key-distribution layer is custom over audited primitives — slated for external review before any paid tier, with MLS (RFC 9420) as the migration target.
+Honest about limits: metadata is not hidden — the relay sees who is in which room, message sizes and timing, and over a plain ws:// hop so does the network, because the routing fields around the ciphertext are plaintext JSON (terminate TLS at a reverse proxy in front of the relay).
+Forward secrecy is per-epoch (not per-message), and the group key-distribution layer is custom over audited primitives — it should get an independent cryptographic review before any paid tier, with MLS (RFC 9420) as the migration target.
 See encryption.md.

 Built for engineering teams